- Sermon Notes

 What did Satan ask of Jesus; Jesus said Satan asked to sift you like wheat?

-• Ancient days – farmers would take wheat grain, hard grain, put in a machine called a sifter and grind it over and over until soft clean flower was the result.
+• Ancient days – farmers would take wheat grain, hard grain, put in a machine called a sifter and grind it over and over until soft clean flour was the result.

 • Satan was asking to crush Peter into flower – using his fears to deny the Lord, then the shame and embarrassment that followed – that he would get him to give up spiritually and quit the ministry and go back to fishing.